shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 How much is the liquidity pool worth today if the liquidity provider puts down equal value of $A$ and $B$ into the pool now?

 Note that the following analysis is based on the assumption of zero liquidity pool growth (other than due to transaction fees).
+Also the risk-free rate is assumed to be 0.

 ## Pricing

-For simplicity, let $a_t$ and $b_t$ denote the number of units of $A$ and $B$ in the liqudity pool respectively.
  For the two assets to have equal value at any point in time, we have:

 $$ a_t p_t = b_t $$